 If you are interested in becoming a Gestational Surrogate it is important to understand the legal aspects of the process in the state in which you reside.
 You have the right to be represented by an attorney throughout the process and Washington State now requires that you have independent legal representation, meaning an attorney who works solely on your behalf, not on behalf of the Intended Parents.
 The Intended Parents will be responsible for your attorney fees.

 Compensation For A Gestational Carrier?

-In Washington (beginning January 2019) and Idaho the Gestational Surrogate can be compensated for carrying a child to term.
+In Washington State and Idaho State, the Gestational Surrogate can be compensated for carrying a child to term.
 The compensation is negotiated between the Intended Parents, Gestational Surrogate, and their attorneys.
 Funds are placed in escrow and distributed to the Gestational Carrier at different stages in the pregnancy.
 Intended Parents also pay expenses related to the pregnancy and birth including out of pocket medical expenses, maternity clothing, lost wages, counseling, any costs associated with the procedure, and attorney fees.